whisthq/whist/main-webserver/docs/services.rst

 The Fractal Protocol Server is responsible for handling the server-side part of the streaming, and is installed in Fractal mandelboxes.
-It notifies the Fractal Webserver when connected clients disconnect, so that the Fractal Webserver knows when to tell AWS to delete instances/containers that are no longer needed.
+It notifies the Fractal Webserver when connected clients disconnect, so that the Fractal Webserver knows when to tell AWS to delete instances that are no longer needed.

 GitHub Actions Workflows